Hermsd/Project-1-Deploying-ELK-Stack/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+No configuration was performed manually, which is advantageous because admins can utilize YAML playbooks to run services and trigger updates or reboots on multiple machines faster than doing them individually.
+The automation frees admins up to focus their time and efforts on more important tasks.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- Install docker
-- ...
+- Install python3-pip
+- Use pip to install docker
-- ...
+- Increase virtual memory
+- Download and launch a docker ELK container
+- Enable docker service on boot

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.